 Ambassador McHenry has served on numerous corporate boards, commencing in 1981 when he became the first African American to be appointed to the board of the Coca-Cola Company.
 As the inaugural chair of Coca-Cola’s Public Issues and Diversity Review Committee, McHenry also led corporate efforts to improve internal opportunities.

 Because of Ambassador McHenry’s leadership and diplomatic experience, President Bill Clinton appointed him as Special Envoy to Nigeria from 1994 to 1996, where he led efforts to mediate unrest in that country.
 In 1998 UN Secretary General Kofi Annan tapped Ambassador McHenry to join a delegation to travel to Algeria to gather information and provide guidance on the unrest and violence that was erupting in that country.

 Today Ambassador McHenry continues his diplomatic efforts as Chair of the Ford Foundation International Fellows Program, a member of the Global Leadership Forum, a Fellow of the American Academy of Arts and Sciences, and as an Advisory Board Member for the Partnership for a Secure America.
 He also shares is expertise as an educator, having taught at Southern Illinois University, Howard University, Mount Holyoke College and, most recently, Georgetown University.

-Ambassador McHenry has two daughters and a son with his former wife.
+Ambassador McHenry, a member of Alpha Phi Alpha Fraternity, has two daughters and a son with his former wife.